 So we have declared war on organized crime and the career criminal element in America.
 More than 100 prosecutors' offices are working with special teams around the country to throw the book at career criminals in court.
-And we are determined to cripple the drug pushers who are poisoning the minds and bodies of our childre We want mandatory sentences, we want firm and speedy application of penalties, and we want to abolish parole for Federal offenses.
-But there is one thing we do not want: We will never disarm any American who seeks to protect his or her family from fear and harm
+And we are determined to cripple the drug pushers who are poisoning the minds and bodies of our children.
+We want mandatory sentences, we want firm and speedy application of penalties, and we want to abolish parole for Federal offenses.
+But there is one thing we do not want: We will never disarm any American who seeks to protect his or her family from fear and harm.

 We are making headway in our crackdown on crime.
 A recent U.S. News and World Report story said, "It may be no accident that the first dip in U.S. crime totals in 5 years coincides with a nationwide crackdown on 'career criminals.'"
-Serious reported crime dropped by 4 percent in 1982, after rising more than 21 percent since 1977 and 254 percent since 1962.
+Serious crime dropped by 4 percent in 1982, after rising more than 21 percent since 1977 and 254 percent since 1962.

 Longer prison sentences and tougher treatment are beginning to pay dividends.
-And make no mistake: This is happening because you the people are fed up with crime.
+And make no mistake: this is happening because you the people are fed up with crime.
 You're the ones who are organizing neighborhood patrols, supporting your local police, insisting that justice be carried out -- and every time you do that you keep the spirit of democracy strong in America.
+This morning, I had the pleasure of meeting Arizona's Sun City Posse, a group which has had great success roping in the bad guys.
+They're not a posse in the old-time sense, just individuals who patrol their neighborhoods in their cars, wearing hard hats and carrying whistles and flashlights.

-May 15 marks the beginning of National Police Week.
+May 15 marks the beginning of National Police week.
 I urge you and every citizen to let our men and women in blue across America know: "We stand with you, this week and every week of the year."
-Another way NRA can help our police is to support our efforts for a minimum mandatory term of five years imprisonment for the use of armour-piercing bullets, cop-killer bullets, during a Federal crime of violence.
+Another way NRA can help our police is to get behind our bill to ban "cop killer bullets."
+These bullets can penetrate the bullet resistant vests worn by police.
+Every major police organization supports this ban, so I hope you'll help.

 We can't solve all the problems overnight.
-But since we established our Florida task force against drugs, drug-related arrests have risen sharply.
-Just last week, our agents trailed, then landed behind a suspicious plane near LaBelle, Florida.
+But since we established our Florida task force against drugs, for example, drug-related arrests have risen sharply.
+Just last week, our agents trailed then landed behind a suspicious plane near LaBelle, Florida.
 Two drug smugglers jumped out to run away.
 One of them swam across a canal and hid in the bushes.
 The alligators didn't get him, but our enforcement people did.
 They seized 625 pounds of cocaine valued at \$1871⁄2 million.